 A: It is not possible to win the Robot Performance Award without doing the Project.
 Teams must participate in all 3 judged areas (Project, Core Values and Robot Design) and the Robot Game to be eligible for any Core Awards and Robot Performance is a Core Award.
 This rule encourages teams to embrace the spirit of discovery and focus on all aspects of the Challenge.

-A: Teams are eligible for awards and advancement only at the first official event of each qualifying level attended during season.
+A: In accordance with the Participation Rules, teams are eligible for awards and advancement only at the first official event of each qualifying level attended during season.
 In most cases, event capacity within a region limits team participation to only one qualifying event each season.
-In some cases, teams may be able to attend more than one qualifying event, but it is important to note that they do so for fun only—they would not be able to win awards or be advanced to a Championship based on performance at a second or additional event.

 A: The Champion’s Award recognizes a team that “embodies the FIRST LEGO League experience, by fully embracing our Core Values while achieving excellence and innovation in both the Robot Game and Project.”